LiaPlayground/e-Learning-2019/README.md

                                --{{0}}--
 It is possible use HTML everywhere and if you want to make use of a certain JavaScript library or CSS-file, their URLs have to be included in the main comment-tag at first.
-Using the keyword `script` follwed by a colon and a URL or multiple URLs, JavaScript can be integrated and similarly by using the keyword `link` style-sheets can be loaded.
+Using the keyword `script` followed by a colon and a URL or multiple URLs, JavaScript can be integrated and similarly by using the keyword `link` style-sheets can be loaded.

 ``` html
 <!--